Skip to next element

 Delta-9 THC and other cannabinoids are derived from the glandular trichomes of the cannabis plant.
 These are the fine hairline structures found predominantly on the flowers and leaves that are sticky to the touch.

-If we want to get even more specific, delta-9 THC begins as cannabigerolic acid (CBGA) in a living plant, which is commonly referred to as “the mother of all cannabinoids.”
+If we want to get even more specific, Delta-9 THC begins as cannabigerolic acid (CBGA) in a living plant, which is commonly referred to as “the mother of all cannabinoids.”
 As the cannabis plant matures, CBGA is transformed into various cannabinoids, including THCA (tetrahydrocannabinolic acid).

 THCA itself is non-psychoactive.
 For it to become THC, it must undergo a process called decarboxylation.
 This can happen when THCA is exposed to heat or aging, causing it to lose a carboxyl group (COOH) and transform into THC.
 The conversion of THCA to THC can happen naturally, but it can be expedited through smoking, vaping, baking, or other heating methods.